cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-apps/deployment-guides/terraform.md

 [Terraform](https://www.terraform.io/) is an infrastructure as code software tool that allows you to deploy services from different providers using a standardized configuration syntax.
 When creating a Terraform configuration file, you define the final state of the configuration rather than the step-by-step procedure.
 This allows you to easily deploy, modify, and manage your Tunnels alongside your other infrastructure.

-In this guide, you will learn how to use Terraform to deploy a Google Cloud Project (GCP) virtual machine and connect it with a [locally-managed](/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide/local/local-management/) Cloudflare Tunnel.
+In this guide, you will use Terraform to deploy:
+  - A Google Cloud Project (GCP) virtual machine
+  - A Cloudflare Tunnel that makes the server available over the Internet
+  - A Cloudflare Access policy that defines who can connect to the server

 ## Prerequisites